mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### FLASHLIGHT

 The common flashlight.
 It is battery powered and lasts six hours of continuous use.
-A flashlight produces a wide cone of light up to 18 metres long with a radius of six metres.
-TL7+ models have adjustable beams allowing them to produce a tight beam of light up to 36 metres long, with a one-metre radius or illuminate a 10 metre circle.
-At TL8 the efficient bulbs and batteries allow for 24 hours continuous use, quick recharging, and multiple modes including strobes and narrow beams up to 250 metres.
+A flashlight produces a wide cone of light up to 18 meters long with a radius of six meters.
+TL7+ models have adjustable beams allowing them to produce a tight beam of light up to 36 meters long, with a one-meter radius or illuminate a 10 meter circle.
+At TL8 the efficient bulbs and batteries allow for 24 hours continuous use, quick recharging, and multiple modes including strobes and narrow beams up to 250 meters.
 Specialized flashlights can be mounted on helmets or weapons.

 Flashlight TL Effect Kg Cost
 Basic 6 Flashlight: 18 x 6m cone of light, 6 hours  0.5 Cr10